Say goodbye to a year like no other. Kick off 2021 and beyond with Extractable’s round up of the past year’s trends in FinTech, Banking and FiServ.

 The study found that national banks have higher satisfaction than regional banks “with a higher expectation for proactive guidance and help and a higher expectation for advanced digital capacities.”

-4. Partnerships grow among FIs, Fintech and Big Tech firms
+4. Partnerships will grow among FIs, Fintech, and Big Tech Firms

 When the U.S. Government introduced the PPP loan program, fintech lending firms complained that they were shut out of the process.
 Others, like Kabbage, capitalized on the opportunity to partner with legacy FIs to provide PPP loans.